Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Experiments

-The data-generating value $\theta = 0.04$ was used for this simulation study.
-This specific choice is interesting because it leads to three distinct solutions of the PDE.
-This set-up was recently considered in \cite{Farrell2014} where the deflation technique was used to determine all solutions $u_1$ (``negative stable''), $u_2$ (``unstable'') and $u_3$ (``positive stable''), which are shown in Figure \ref{fig:AC_sols}.
-The existence of multiple solutions provides strong motivation for the quantitative description of solver error that is provided by PMMs.

-Data were generated from the ``unstable'' solution $u_2$ to this system; in total $n = 16$ observations were taken on a $4\times 4$ grid in the interior of the domain and each observation was corrupted with Gaussian noise with covariance $\bm{\Gamma} = 0.1^2\bm{I}$.
-For the inverse problem a uniform prior for $\theta$ over $(0.02,0.15)$ was used, which ensures three distinct solutions to the PDE for each value of $\theta$.
+The data-generating value $\theta^{\dagger} = 0.04$ was used, which is of interest because it leads to three distinct solutions of the PDE.
+This set-up was recently considered in \cite{Farrell2014}, where the deflation technique was used to determine all solutions $u_1$ (``negative stable''), $u_2$ (``unstable'') and $u_3$ (``positive stable''), which are shown in Figure~\ref{fig:AC_sols}.
+The existence of multiple solutions provides additional motivation for the quantitative description of solver error that is provided by PMMs.
+Data were generated from the unstable solution $u_2$ to this system; in total $n = 16$ observations were taken on a $4\times 4$ grid in the interior of the domain and each observation was corrupted with Gaussian noise with covariance $\bm{\Gamma} = 0.1^2\bm{I}$.
+The existence of three distinct solutions to the PDE for each value of $\theta$ was ensured by using a uniform prior for $\theta$ over $(0.02,0.15)$ for the inverse problem.

-For the PMM, the reference measure was based on the exponentiated quadratic kernel given in Eqn. \ref{eq:sqexp}.
-The length scale $\ell$ was assigned a standard half-Cauchy prior and was marginalised out, following the recommendation of \cite{Gelman2006}.
-MCMC trace plots for $(\theta,\ell)$ are shown in Fig.~\ref{fig:AC_trace}.
+For the PMM, the reference measure was based on the squared-exponential kernel.
+The length scale $\ell$ was assigned a standard half-range Cauchy prior and was marginalised, again following the recommendation of \cite{Gelman2006}.
+The variance parameter $\sigma$ was set to $\sigma=1$ to ensure that the support of the prior covers the anticipated range of the solution.

-Experimental designs were computed as discussed in Sec.~\ref{sec:experiment_design}.
-In practice it was sufficient to fix one design for all $\theta$, in this case based on the the solution at $\theta = 0.04$, which was essentially space-filling and shown in Fig.~\ref{fig:AC_designs}.
-This highlights an inefficiency in the assumption of isotropic covariance; in the case of the Allen--Cahn system, it is clear that the three solutions are highly non-uniform throughout the domain, and that the area of highest variation is distinct for each solution.
-This suggests that more efficient methods might be found by use of a non-isotropic covariance.
+Experimental designs were computed as discussed in Section~\ref{sec:experimental_design}.
+One design is shown in Figure \ref{fig:AC_designs}, in this case based on the the solution at $\theta^\dagger = 0.04$.
+The space-filling form of this design perhaps highlights an inefficiency in the assumption of isotropic covariance; in the case of the Allen--Cahn system, it is clear that the three solutions are flat in most of the domain but sharply varying in specific regions.

-Posterior distributions, generated using the methodology, are shown in Fig.~\ref{fig:AC_posterior} based on $m_{\mathcal{A}} \in \{5,10,20,40,80\}$.
-Posteriors generated by using FEA are included for comparsion.